sebakremis/TradeSentinel/README.md

 ---

 ## 🏗️ App Architecture & Workflow
-The application is structured into three interconnected pages, designed to support a logical investment analysis workflow:
+The application is structured into four pages, designed to support a logical investment analysis workflow:

 ### 1. Market View (Main)
 The entry point of the application acts as a Market Screener.